friendsofburma/friendsofburma.github.io/_pages/donate.md

 ## Donate online via PayPal

 If you want to donate to a specific cause, please make sure you write down instructions in the notes.
+Please note that there is a processing fees, which we have to cover, if you use PayPal.
+If you want to use Zelle instead, please contact Neil and Diana at president@friendsofburma.org for more information.

 <p>
   <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">